Risk Management

 • Emerging services and product ranges increase personal information leakage and the leakage affects reputation.

 • In addition, to provide various high-quality services, it is expected that the scope of innovative services and products will increase in the next 3 to 5 years, which will involve a large amount of PI and privacy processing.
-If we accidentally leak customers’ PI, we must face the relevant legal responsibilities, for example 500 to 20,000 NTD for each customer.
+If we accidentally leak customers’ PI, we must face the relevant legal responsibilities, for example a compensation within 500 to 20,000 NTD for each customer, if the circumstances are serious, a fine of not less than 150,000 but not more than 15 million NTD may be imposed.
 Besides those compensation, TWM will loss of users, administrative penalties, revenue reduction, and reputation damage.

 • We verify the PI and privacy management effectiveness through an impartial third party.
-We continue compliance the ISO 27001 "Information Security Management System (ISMS)" and the BS 10012 and ISO/IEC29100 privacy framework standards certificates, integrate corporate operating procedures such as promote the IS maintenance plan, etc. We also expand the scope of PI and management and privacy and obtain the certificate of the latest international privacy protection standard-ISO27701 "Personal Data Privacy Management System" to improve IS and privacy level.
+We continue compliance the ISO 27001 "Information Security Management System (ISMS)" and the BS 10012 and ISO/IEC29100 privacy framework standards certificates, integrate corporate operating procedures such as promote the IS maintenance plan, etc. We also expand the scope of PI and management and privacy and obtain the certificate of the latest international privacy protection standard-ISO27701 "Personal Data Privacy Management System" to improve IS and privacy level, and following take actions.

 Technological Information security